Bulk Meats

 Here are a few other noteworthy details for consideration:

-• All products, except ground beef, are vacuum sealed.
+• All products, except bulk sausage and bulk patty boxes, are vacuum sealed.

-• When selecting a freezer the general rule of thumb is one cubic foot of freezer space for each 35-40 pounds of meat.
-We recommend having around 8-12 cubic feet for a half of a cow and 17-21 cubic feet for a whole cow.
+• When selecting a freezer for storage, the general rule of thumb is one cubic foot for each 35-40 pounds of meat.
+We recommend having around 8-12 cubic feet for a half cow and 17-21 cubic feet for a whole cow.

 • When you order a whole or half cow or hog the hanging weight is going to vary for each order.
 There are four beef primal cuts (chuck, rib, loin and round) and sub-primal cuts (shank, brisket, plate and flank).
 The primal cuts contribute to greater than 75% of the carcass weight.
 The way the order is cultivated into retail cuts can play a major role in the total weight of meat received.
 For example, choosing bone-in vs boneless cuts.
 If you have any questions about the process please don’t hesitate to ask!